top of page

 We alighted at the town centre in Pekan Nanas at about 10:40am.
 I proposed to have coffee at a cafe but the others wanted to try Dongxing Bak Kut Teh (东兴肉骨茶) before it closed for the day around "mid-day" (probably after lunch or after it sold out).
 I checked the map and led them to the claypot pork ribs soup stall not far away.

 At 10:50am on a weekday, the coffee shop where Dongxing was located was super quiet — no other customers were in sight.
-We were early anyway.
+We were late anyway — the coffee shop would close at mid-day.

 After leaving Dongxing Bak Kut Teh, we decided to go for some shopping before coffee.
 We made our way to Eco-Shop, along Jalan Permata 4, where all items in the shop were priced at RM2.40.
 Not far from Eco-Shop was Eco-Plus where items were sold at various prices.
 We took our time to browse through the shelves as it started to rain but not for long.